-Energy efficiency aside, in order for a fridge to be environmentally friendly, it should contain gases that won’t contribute to ozone depletion or global warming.
+Energy efficiency aside, for a fridge to be environmentally friendly it should contain gases that won't contribute to ozone depletion or global warming.
 Gases inside a fridge are used as refrigerant (part of the cooling mechanism), and for blowing (making air bubbles in and distributing) the insulation, which keeps the compartments cool.

 In the past, fridges and freezers used chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs) as refrigerants and blowing gases, both of which are ozone depleting gases.
 CFCs aren't allowed in modern fridges, and while HCFCs aren't scheduled to be phased out till 2020, it's now uncommon to find them in fridges on the Australian market.

 Manufacturers predominantly use the hydrofluorocarbon (HFC) refrigerant R134a.
 HFCs don't deplete the ozone layer but are still active greenhouse gases.
 A more environmentally sound refrigerant used by some manufacturers is R600a, a hydrocarbon (HC).
 More manufacturers are gradually turning over their fridge ranges to incorporate the refrigerant R600a (a hydrocarbon called isobutane), a more environmentally friendly refrigerant than R134a.
 R600a also claims better energy efficiency.
 One of the downsides of R600a is that it's flammable, unlike R134a; however the small quantities used in refrigeration make this a very low risk.
 Our conversations with manufacturers regarding this changeover come with assurances that both the design of the cabinets and the training levels have improved to cope with this change.

 Opening your fridge door